sefunmi4/e-co/README.md

 # e-co
-OS configuration for recycled device hybrid server network
+nixos configs for the recycled device cross-platform lab